-- 1. EM HAL Trips by vessels accepted into the EM pool and fished with hook-and-line gear - 2.
-EM POT Trips by vessels accepted into the EM pool and fished with pot gear - 3.
-EM TRW EFP Trips in the partial coverage trawl EM stratum
+3. EM HAL - Trips by vessels accepted into the EM pool and fished with hook-and-line gear with pot gear

+4. EM POT - Trips by vessels accepted into the EM pool and fished

+5. EM TRW EFP - Trips in the partial coverage trawl EM stratum